 - Reservations are encouraged

 Travel back in time with a visit to the Mercy Brown Dive Bar, Krakow’s secret speakeasy!
 The vintage decor offers a small glimpse of what life was like in Krakow in the 1920s.
 Wind down with soft lighting, frilly lampshades, velveteen couches and live jazz music.
 Their cocktail menu is short and sweet, the prices are very reasonable and the ingredients are top quality!

 10 Other Awesome Things to do in Krakow This Weekend

-city is overflowing with unique attractions just waiting to be explored.
-If you’re spending 3 days in Krakow, or more, read on for 10 more awesome city attractions!
+The city is overflowing with awesome hotspots just waiting to be explored.
+If you want to visit all of Krakow’s famous places, read on for 10 more awesome city attractions!

 #1 – Wander the Wawel Cathedral and Castle Complex